aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

 * **Hybrid methods**---which combine quantization with sparsification, and
 * **Low-rank methods**---which decompose the gradient into low-rank matrices.

-We refer the following table for an comprehensive overview.
+We refer the following table for an comprehensive overview of the gradient compression techniques.
 Although we do not claim it is exhaustive.

 <img src="Images/Table.png">